OpenHFT/Chronicle-Map/README.md

 can be using 20 kB of virtual memory or at least 12 KB of actual memory (since virtual memory turns into physical memory in multiples of a page)

-As the Chronicle Map gets larger the most important factor is the use of CPU cache rather than main memory, performance is constrained by the number of cache lines you have to touch to update/read an entry.
+As the `ChronicleMap` gets larger the most important factor is the use of CPU cache rather than main memory, performance is constrained by the number of cache lines you have to touch to update/read an entry.
 For large entries this is much the same as ConcurrentHashMap.
-In this case, Chronicle Map is not worse than ConcurrentHashMap but not much better.
+In this case, `ChronicleMap` is not worse than ConcurrentHashMap but not much better.

 For large key/values it is not total memory use but other factors which matter such as;